VuTheAnhh/bash_scripts/README.md

 | HOSTNAME | The name of the current machine |
 | HOSTTYPE | The current machine CPU architecture |
 | PS1 | The terminal prompt string |

+# PARAMETER EXPANSION

+SYNTAX

+- Simple Syntax: $parameter
+- Advanced Syntax: ${parameter}

+DEFINITION

+Parameter expansion is used to retrieve the value stored in a parameter.

+PARAMETER EXPANSION TRICKS

+1 ${parameter^}

+Convert the first character of the parameter to uppercase

+2 ${parameter^^}

+Convert all characters of the parameter to uppercase

+3 ${parameter,}

+Convert the first character of the parameter to lowercase

+4 ${parameter,,}

+Convert all characters of the parameter to lowercase

+5 ${#parameter}

+Display how many characters the variable’s value contains

+6 ${parameter:offset:length}

+The shell will expand the value of the parameter starting at the character number defined by “offset” and expand up to a length of “length”

+Note: None of these alter the value stored in the parameter.
+They just change how it is displayed after the expansion

+# COMMAND SUBSTITUTION

+DEFINITION

+Command Substitution is used to directly reference the result of a command

+Syntax for command substitution

+$(command)

+# ARITHMETIC EXPANSION

+DEFINITION

+Arithmetic Expansion is used to perform mathematical calculations in your scripts.

+Syntax for Arithmetic Expansion

+$((expression))